 Cultured shrimp in Vietnam

-Vietnam remains an attractive source for shrimp products thanks to many years of experience in production and processing, its excellent infrastructure (between hatcheries, farms and factories), high production outputs and food safety standards, skilled workforce and other favorable factors such as the upcoming Free Trade Agreement with the EU.
+Vietnam remains an attractive source for shrimp products thanks to many years of experience in production and processing, its excellent infrastructure (between hatcheries, farms and factories), high production outputs and food safety standards, skilled workforce and other favourable factors such as the Free Trade Agreement with the EU